 "But it's the way he does things, he takes the time to linger on you... and the public and the press find that very intoxicating.

 "He such a fetching figure - but let's not be shy about that.
 He's conscious of it.
 He's shrewd when it comes to his image."

 Married to an Englishwoman, the 48-year-old's postgraduate education was at Oxford University, where he studied economics.

 "That sounds terribly old fashioned, but he wasn't the sort of young man who walked around in torn sweaters."

-"As a choice for this role, this is interesting.
-He wasn't an insider, he wasn't an academic economist, and he was a practical banker of a certain kind.
+Prof Oppenheimer says Mr Carney was an interesting choice to run the Bank of England.
+"He wasn't an insider, he wasn't an academic economist, and he was a practical banker of a certain kind.